 “Creepy,” Scott said aloud.

 Turning back into the house, his phone light showed that he was in the kitchen.
 But that was where the similarity to an actual kitchen ended.
-As Scott panned across the room and further back into the house, the harbinger of doom that he felt when he pulled up to the house inflated like a Macy’s Thanksgiving Day Parade Snoopy, threatening to carry him off with it as the only holder of an anchor rope.
+As Scott panned across the room and further back into the house, the harbinger of doom that he felt when he pulled up to the house inflated like a Macy’s Thanksgiving Day Parade Snoopy, threatening to carry him off with it as the only holder of a rope to anchor it.

 What he surveyed in the dim light was shocking to him.
 Half the normal set of kitchen cabinets were not installed, but more than that, half of the cabinets that were installed were smashed and broken in their bottoms and doors.
 The counters beneath them were missing and bare wires escaped from the electrical boxes like shadowy skeleton hands and fingers above where the counter tops should have been.

-Scott stepped backward only to blindly find an open heat register in the middle of the floor, the grate missing, and his heel caught down in it.
-He went down hard on his butt.
+Scott stepped backward only to blindly find an open heat register in the middle of the floor, the grate missing, and his heel caught down in it and he went down hard on his butt.

 Looking down at the register, he shined the light into it.
 The duct below was almost filled to the top with dust, wood chips, trash, and something else.
 Scott bent down to look closer and realized that he was looking at dried dog crap that had been swept into the heat register with the other detritus.
 They were really big dog turds, at that.

-The second, three-alarm-fire thing Scott saw was a huge pair of canine tapetum lucidum - dog eyes - reflecting his phone light back at him, the green luminous circles unblinking as a deep growl began to rise.
+The second, three-alarm-fire thing Scott saw was a pair of canine tapetum lucidum, or dog eyes, reflecting his phone light back at him, the green luminous circles unblinking as a deep growl began to rise.

 “Shit, shit, shit!”
 Scott whispered once more with feeling.
 “I hate big dogs.”

 Big Dog stepped forward.
-Scott slowly raised himself with the power of his strong arms until he could get his legs beneath him, but when he put the hand holding the phone light down on the floor, the light shining upward into his face like a jack-o-lantern, the dog became bolder, stepping forward once more, his growl heightening.
+Scott slowly raised himself with the power of his strong arms until he could get his legs beneath him, but when he put the hand holding the phone light down on the floor, the light shining upward into his face like a jack-o-lantern, the dog became even bigger, and bolder, as it stepped forward once more, his growl heightening.
 As soon as he could, Scott shined the light back at Big Dog and slowly stood up.

-Scott thought he should get a move on pretty quickly so he backed up slowly as Big Dog matched him step for step, the growl deepening and heavily salivating gums peeled back to reveal massive teeth that seemed to glow in the dark.
-He knew the front door was still open as the street light and shadows across the floor confirmed.
+Scott thought he should get a move on pretty quickly so he began to back up slowly as Big Dog matched him step for step, the growl deepening and heavily salivating gums peeled back to reveal teeth that seemed to glow in the stark contrast of the light and dark.
+Scott knew the front door was still open as the street light and shadows across the floor confirmed.
 He hoped to all hope that he could make it to the door and get it shut in front of him before the animal ate him alive.

 Then, one step more backward and two things happened simultaneously.
-The first was that his phone shut down, the light extinguished, giving the advantage of night vision to Big Dog.
-The second thing that at happened was that Scott’s heel came down hard on something round.
+The first was that his phone shut down, the light extinguished, giving the advantage of night vision to Big Dog; and second, Scott’s foot came down hard on something round.
 His foot rocked to the side as it continued down with his weight and the sound of a loud, glassy POP! exploded apart the intimate moment he and Big Dog had been sharing.

-From outside, the images inside had appeared as a manic light show with shadows thrown around the center of the house, a small beam of light swinging in and out of the windows and against the interior walls as a dark figure was alternately thrown in and and out of shadow.
-But now, all was shadows and growling and barks.
+From outside, the image inside had been a manic light show with shadows thrown around the center of the house, a small beam of light swinging in and out of the windows and against the interior walls as a dark figure was alternately thrown in and and out of shadow.
+But now, all was shadows and growling barks.

-While Scott was still backing through the closing doorway, Big Dog took hold of the toe of Scott’s Timberland boot that was still inside the door, the rest of him on the outer side.
-He was truly afraid for his life as Big Dog pulled on the shoe, then released quickly to go further up to the pants leg before Scott could pull his leg back behind the door.
+Big Dog took hold of the toe of one of Scott’s Merrell boots that was still inside the door, the rest of him on the outer side, truly afraid for his life as Big Dog pulled on the shoe, then released quickly to go further up to the pants leg before Scott could pull his leg back behind the door.
 Big Dog only got the fabric of Scott’s Levis on the next snap but was determined to gain ground.
 Scott wondered how the dog could be so friggin’ strong and quick and knew that the next lunge would get the meat of his leg.

 After a moment, Scott thought he should go back up on the porch to lock the front door.
-Inside, Big Dog had gone quiet after attacking the door with such ferocity that Scott thought he might actually get the door open somehow.
+Dog had gone quiet inside after attacking the door with such ferocity that Scott thought he might actually get the door open somehow.

 Scott breathed out a, “What the hell?!”

-He then looked back across the street and the last window light was out, but the darkness he’d just come from allowed Scott’s eyes to note that the drape was pulled to the side and he could make out the silhouette of someone openly watching him now.
+He then looked back across the street and the last window light was out, but the dark inside had allowed Scott’s eyes to note that the drape was pulled to the side and he could make out the silhouette of someone openly watching him now.

 “I’m getting out of this shit.
 This place is insane,” Scott muttered, still wide-eyed and breathing hard.